armory/docs/content/en/armory-enterprise/spinnaker-user-guides/terraform-use-integration.md

 ![Terraform Stage in Deck](/images/terraform_stage_ui.png)

+ {{% alert title="Important" color=warning %}}
+ The Terraform Integration stage requires that you configure the RDBMS driver exactly as described in [Set up Clouddriver to use SQL - Database Setup](https://spinnaker.io/docs/setup/productionize/persistence/clouddriver-sql/#database-setup).
+The MySQL database schema must be configured to with:
+ - Default character set `utfmb4`
+ - Default collate `utf8mb4_unicode_ci`

+If the Clouddriver MYSQL schema is not configured as required, the Terraform Integration stage fails.
+ {{% /alert %}}

 To create a new Terraform stage, perform the following steps:

 1. In Deck, select the Application and pipeline you want to add the Terraform Integration stage to.